kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 The object was used to create to web applications that loaded data asynchronously, without page refreshes.
 The most notable applications came from Google: specifically Google Maps and [Google Suggest](http://www.searchenginejournal.com/beginners-guide-google-suggest-marketers-seo/73269/ "Read about Google Suggest").

 These web apps showed how useful XHR was but the developer community didn't really notice this on a wide scale.
-That changed in February 2005, [Jesse James Garrett wrote his influential AJAX article](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/).
+That changed in February 2005 when <a href="http://adaptivepath.com/ideas/ajax-new-approach-web-applications/" target="blank" title="Read Jesse James Garrett original AJAX article">Jesse James Garrett wrote his influential AJAX article</a>.

 Garret's article defined AJAX and also listed its required technologies (<a href="#what-is-ajax">see the previous section for more on this</a>).
 The article inspired developers to create compelling web applications and continues to do so to this day.